getgrav/grav-learn/pages/03.themes/01.theme-basics/docs.md

 !!
 The `color: blue` configuration option does not actually do anything.
 It is merely used as an example of how to override a setting.

-Also you should provide a `300px` x `300px` image of your theme and call it `thumbnail.jpg` at the root of the theme.
+To know more about the available forms that you can create, refer to [chapter 6.
+Forms](../../forms).
+You should also provide a `300px` x `300px` image of your theme and call it `thumbnail.jpg` at the root of the theme.
+It will show up in the theme section of your admin panel.

+### Templates

+There are **no set rules** regarding the structure of a Grav theme except that there must be appropriate Twig templates provided in the `templates/` folder for each of the page types you use in your content.

+!!
+Because of this tight coupling between page content and Twig templates in a theme, it often makes sense to develop themes in conjunction with the content they are intended to be used with.
+A good way to create _general_ themes is to support the template types used by the Skeleton packages that are available on our [downloads page](https://getgrav.org/downloads).
+For example, support: **default**, **blog**, **error**, **item**, and **modular**.

+Generally speaking, the root of the `templates/` folder should be used to house the primary templates that are supported, then create a sub-folder called `partials/` to contain parts, or smaller template _chunks_.

+If you want to support **modular** templates in your theme, you should also create a sub-folder of templates called `modular/` and store your modular Twig template files in there.

+The story for supporting **forms** is the same.
+Create another sub-folder called `forms/` and store any custom form templates in it.

+### SCSS / LESS / CSS

+Again, there is nothing set in stone here, but a solid practice is to have a sub-folder called `scss/` if you want to develop with Sass, or `less/` if you prefer Less along with a `css/` folder to put static CSS files, and a `css-compiled/` folder for any automatically generated files from your Sass or Less compilations.

+How you organize your files here is completely up to you.
+Feel free to follow our example in the default **antimatter** theme provided with the Grav Base package for some ideas.
+We are using the **scss** variant of Sass which is more CSS-like, and frankly more natural to write.

+To install Sass on your computer, simply [follow the instructions on the sass-lang.com](http://sass-lang.com/install) website.

+1. Execute the simple provided scss shell script by typing `$ ./scss.sh` from the root of the theme.
+2. Running the command directly `$ scss --sourcemap --watch scss:css-compiled` which is the same thing.

+By default, this will compile your scss files into the `css-compiled/` folder.
+You can then reference the resulting css file in your theme.

+### Blueprints

+The `blueprints/` folder is used to define forms for options and configuration for each of the template files.
+These are used by the **Administration Panel** and are optional.
+The theme is 100% functional without these, but they will not be editable via the administration panel, unless provided.

 ### Theme and Plugin Events

 Another powerful feature that is purely optional is the ability for a theme to interact with Grav via the **plugins** architecture.
-To accomplish this, simply create a file called `mytheme.php` and use the following format:
+In short, during the initialization sequence of grav, there are several points in the sequence where you can "hook" your own piece of code.
+This can be useful, for example, to define extra path shortcuts in your theme when twig is initializing, so that you can use them in your twig templates.
+These hooks are available to you through a set of "empty" functions with names predefined by the Grav system, which you can fill at your convenience.
+[Chapter 4.
+Plugins](../../plugins) has more information about the plugin system and the available event hooks.
+To make use of this hooks in your theme, simply create a file called `mytheme.php` and use the following format:

 	<?php
 	namespace Grav\Theme;